jeremyfuksa/a11y-guide-scratchpad/terra-icon.md

 ### Code Considerations

-- Every icon used must be appropriately coded as being meaningful or decorative.
+- Appropriately code each icon as being meaningful or decorative.
 Ensure each meaningful icon has alternative text provided by the content creator.
 - Do not overwrite theme colors unless UX provides custom colors.
 All custom colors must pass WCAG 2.1 color accessibility requirements.

 ### Content Considerations